 Cutts received recognition around the entire country after becoming the thirteenth softball player in Northeast history to be recognized as an All-American.
-She and Tarrant, who was received an Exemplary Academic Achievement award from the National Junior College Athletic Association (NJCAA) for her 3.66 grade point average (GPA), both signed scholarships to continue their careers at Delta State University while Dixson inked with Eckerd College in St. Petersburg, Fla.
+She and Tarrant both signed scholarships to continue their careers at Eckerd (Fla.)
+College and Delta State University, respectively.

 Long reached a personal milestone as well during the 2013 campaign when the New Albany native won his 200th career victory as head coach of the Tigers against rival Itawamba Community College on April 23.

-During the 2012 campaign, Long led the Tigers to top three finishes in both the MACJC State Tournament and the NJCAA Region 23 Tournament.
+The New Albany native led the Tigers to top three finishes in both the MACJC State Tournament and the NJCAA Region 23 Tournament in 2012.
 In the MACJC State Tournament at Itawamba, Northeast brought back the state runner-up trophy.

 Northeast finished the season with a 32-19 record and posted a school-record for MACJC North Division wins with 17.
-The Tigers finished second to Jones County Junior College at the MACJC State Tournament and then continued its postseason momentum as Northeast was one of the last three teams standing at Clinton’s Traceway Park in the regionals.
+The Tigers finished second to Jones County at the MACJC State Tournament and then continued its postseason momentum at the regional competition at Clinton’s Traceway Park.

-Long’s Tigers not only did work on the field but also were successful in the classroom as well with seven members being selected for NJCAA Student-Athlete Academic Awards.
-The team as a whole was honored by the NJCAA as well for its academic prowess.
+Long’s Tigers were successful in the classroom as well with seven members selected for National Junior College Athletic Association (NJCAA) Student-Athlete Academic Awards.
+The team as a whole was honored by the NJCAA as well for its scholastic prowess.

 Northeast was ranked as the thirteenth best team in the nation with a 3.42 overall GPA on a 4.0 scale and was fifth countrywide in the National Fast-Pitch Coaches Association’s (NFCA) rankings.

-Northeast’s highlight of 2012 came during its annual StrikeOut Cancer doubleheader that saw Jaisa Emerson (Cincinnati, Ohio) throw a perfect game against Mississippi Delta Community College.
-Dixson (Amherst, New York) followed up with a no-hitter in the nightcap.
+Northeast’s highlight of 2012 came during its annual StrikeOut Cancer doubleheader.
+Jaisa Emerson (Cincinnati, Ohio) threw a perfect game against Mississippi Delta Community College while Dixson followed that with a no-hitter in the nightcap.

 By the end of that campaign, Northeast was receiving votes in the NJCAA Division II nationwide rankings.

 Long and the Tigers turned the corner during the 2011 season when Northeast qualified for the MACJC State Tournament in Perkinston after missing out the year before.
-Northeast gave host Mississippi Gulf Coast a run in the first round of the single-elimination event before seeing its season come to an end with a 25-23 record.
+The Tigers gave host Mississippi Gulf Coast a run in the quarterfinals of the single-elimination event before seeing its season come to an end with a 25-23 record.

-Just a year prior, Northeast was able to collect wins during the second half of the season to close the 2010 campaign on a positive note.
-However, the Tigers missed qualifying for the MACJC State Tournament for the only time in Long’s tenure as head coach.
+Just a year prior, Northeast was able to collect multiple wins during the second half of the season to close the 2010 campaign on a positive note.
+However, the Tigers missed qualifying for the MACJC State Tournament for the only time in program history.

-Long took over the reins of the program from MACJC and Northeast Sports Hall of Fame coach David Carnell in 2006 and kept the Tiger softball program going strong in his first years as commander-in-chief.
+Long took the reins of the program from Carnell in 2006 and kept Northeast moving in a positive direction during his first years as commander-in-chief.

-Following postseason berths in both of his first two years, Northeast’s 2008 team found its stride as the Tigers plowed through their competition to a 34-20 overall record, including a 14-3 mark in league play that helped Northeast secure its seventh MACJC North Division championship in the previous eight years.
+Following postseason berths in both of his first two years, Northeast’s 2008 team found its stride.
+The Tigers compiled a 34-20 overall record, including a 14-3 mark versus league foes that helped Northeast secure its seventh MACJC North Division championship in the previous eight years.

-In his first season as head coach, Long led the Tigers to a 32-23 mark and their third straight TigerFest Tournament championship, a sixth consecutive MACJC North Division title and MACJC State Tournament and NJCAA Region 23 runner-up finishes.
+In his first season as head coach, Long led the Tigers to a 32-23 mark and their sixth consecutive MACJC North Division title.
+Northeast also registered runner-up finishes in both the MACJC State Tournament and NJCAA Region 23 Tournament.

-After attending Northeast as a student and working as a manager on the baseball team, Long returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi (Ole Miss).
+After attending Northeast as a student and working as a manager for the baseball program under Northeast Hall of Fame coach Ray Scott, Long returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi (Ole Miss).